On symbol correspondences for quark systems I: Characterizations: Pure-quark systems

-We also identify the operator algebra $\mathcal B(\mathcal H_{\vb*p})$ with the matrix algebra $M_{\mathbb C}(d)$ by means of an uncoupled basis of $Q(\vb*p)\otimes Q(\widecheck{\vb*p})$.
+We also identify the operator algebra $\mathcal B(\mathcal H_{\vb*p})$ with the matrix algebra $M_{\mathbb C}(d)$ by means of an uncoupled basis of $\vb*p\otimes \widecheck{\vb*p}$.
 So let $\vb*\nu$ and $\widecheck{\vb*\nu}$ be such that $\Delta^{|\vb*p|}_{\vb*\nu,\vb*\nu'}=1$, the operator $\vb*e(\vb*p,\vb*\nu)\otimes \widecheck{\vb*e}(\widecheck{\vb*p}, \widecheck{\vb*\nu})$ is a diagonal matrix and its decomposition in the coupled basis can be written as

-That is, any diagonal matrix is a linear combination of $\{\vb*e(n, (n,n,n), J)\}$.
+That is, any diagonal matrix is a linear combination of $\{\vb*e(n; \vb*0_n, J)\}$.
 Since the cardinality of this set is $(p+1)(p+2)/2$, it is the set of diagonal matrices of a coupled basis.
-CG coefficients being real implies that such matrices are also real.
+In accordance to the choice of CG coefficients being real numbers, we can and we do take such operators as real matrices.